swiss-territorial-data-lab/proj-dqry/scripts/README.md

 ## Track detections

-The script `detections_tracking.py` has been developed to identify and track an object between different year datasets.
-It works along with the config file `config_dt.yaml`.
+The script `track_detections.py` has been developed to identify and track an object over a multiple year datasets.
+It works along with the config file `config_track.yaml`.

-The script identifies the position of polygons between different years to identify a single object in multiple datasets.
-All detected shapes are added to a single data frame.
-A union function is applied to merge overlapping polygons.
-Those polygons (single and merged) are added to a new data frame with a unique ID attributed to each.
-This data frame is then spatially compared to the initial data frame containing all the polygons by year.
-The unique ID of the polygons in the second data frame is then attributed to the intersecting polygons in the first data frame.
-As a result, polygons that overlap from one year to the next are assumed to describe the same object and receive the same unique ID, allowing object tracking over time.
+The detection shapefiles for each year are merged.
+Overlapping groups of detections and non-overlapping individual detections are assigned a unique object identifier.
+The object identifier is then propagated to each year's detection polygons by intersection with the merged polygons.
+Polygons sharing the object identifier are assumed to describe the same object, allowing it to be tracked over time.

 <p align="center">
 <img src="../images/quarry_tracking_strategy.png" width="100%">